0xWOLAND/qrng/README.md

 In this version, instead of explicitly using control and anti-control gates to adjust every possible branch of the power-of-two subcircuits, we exploit the symmetry of the balanced tree.
 Each Hadamard gate naturally produces an even split between its 0 and 1 branches, so by cascading only $\log N$ Hadamards, we implicitly generate all balanced subtrees without enumerating them.
 The remaining corrections are then applied only where the ideal 50–50 split fails (i.e., at boundaries of the valid $N$ range).

-This reduces the number of multi-controlled operations exponentially—from one per prefix to one per level—making the circuit far more compact and scalable while preserving exact amplitude ratios.

 # Open Question